 Parenting with Style: Altruism and Paternalism in Intergenerational Preference Transmission

-We develop a theory of parent-child relations that rationalizes the choice between alternative parenting styles (as set out in Baumrind 1967).
-Parents maximize an objective function that combines Beckerian altruism and paternalism towards children.
-They can affect their children’s choices via two channels: either by influencing children’s preferences or by imposing direct restrictions on their choice sets.
-Different parenting styles (authoritarian, authoritative, and permissive) emerge as equilibrium outcomes and are affected both by parental preferences and by the socioeconomic environment.
-Parenting style, in turn, feeds back into the children’s welfare and economic success.
-The theory is consistent with the decline of authoritarian parenting observed in industrialized countries and with the greater prevalence of more permissive parenting in countries characterized by low inequality.
+We construct a theory of intergenerational preference transmission that rationalizes the choice between alternative parenting styles (related to Baumrind 1967).
+Parents maximize an objective function that combines Beckerian and paternalistic altruism towards children.
+They can affect their children’s choices via two channels: either by influencing their preferences or by imposing direct restrictions on their choice sets.
+Different parenting styles (authoritarian, authoritative, and permissive) emerge as equilibrium outcomes, and are affected both by parental preferences and by the socioeconomic environment.
+We consider two applications: patience and risk aversion.
+We argue that parenting styles may be important for explaining why different groups or societies develop different attitudes towards human capital formation, entrepreneurship, and innovation.

 Suggested Citation: Suggested Citation